 WHY.
 In 2017, are we still playing black women as competition to black men?
 Why on my HBCU campus am I being told that I need to step aside and let somebody else win?
 Is there a reason why your masculinity still feels threatened by the mere presence of me?
 Literally, I could have gone to a PWI for such a denial of my personhood.

 And please.
 Don’t get me started on how administration wishes to enact dress codes for all students.
 Including grown ass grad students with kids and grand kids.
 Then there was the installation of our university president: the women were instructed to wear skirts and dresses with stockings.
 Stockings in Atlanta in the middle of the summering months.
 And no, there wasn’t a simple pants option in case you were wondering.

 The issue is this: If the school spent less time being occupied with the APPEARANCE of being great, it could actually focus on being great in real life.

 Article: “Black Male exceptionalism?
 The problems and potential of Black male focused interventions.” – Paul D. Butler

-Next: A university not equipped to equip me.
+Next post: A university not equipped to equip me.